-Enterprises have consistently viewed the goal of IT investment as an improvement in productivity for line departments for the obvious reason that most organizations have far more labor cost in their primary
+Enterprises have consistently viewed the goal of IT investment as an improvement in productivity for line departments for the obvious reason that most organizations have far more labor cost in their primary operations groups than in IT.
+Surveys of enterprises also show that the productivity focus is growing rather than declining and that enterprises view the customization of the information tools available to employees as the primary way in which IT is likely to improve productivity.

 Enterprises' goals for cloud computing are less firmly established, and the question of whether enterprises will buy cloud technology from outsourcers or deploy it in "private" clouds is particularly fuzzy.
 Not surprisingly, so are the expectations about how cloud computing might affect IT operations and staffing.
 There are two primary questions: